bwasti/mebm/README.md

   - drag to move them
   - arrow keys to jump between keypoints
   - backspace to remove keypoints
+- import
+  - by dragging in videos images or audio files
+  - by clicking "+ media"
+  - by pasting URLs to hosted media (only some domains)
 - export by clicking "export"
   - let video play to completion
   - click "download" to grab a copy (.webm)